delta-exchange/just-the-docs/docs/trading-guide/trading-guide.md

 ### Calculation of Fair Price of a Futures Contract

-At maturity, \(Futures\_Price = Underlying\_Index Price\), for any futures contract.
+The price of a futures contract converges to the underlying index price at the time of contract maturity, i.e.

+$$Futures\_Price = Underlying\_Index Price$$

 At all other times, the price of a futures contract broadly moves in tandem with the price of the Underlying Index, with the difference between the two referred to as basis, i.e.

 $$Basis = Futures\_Price - Underlying\_Index\_Price$$

- Since the Underlying Index is the foundation of the Futures contract, it is logical to assume that
+Since the Underlying Index is the foundation of the futures contract, it is logical to assume that

-$$Futures\_Fair_Price = Underlying\_Index\_Price + Fair\_Basis$$
+$$Futures\_Fair\_Price = Underlying\_Index\_Price + Fair\_Basis$$

 The $$Underlying\_Index\_Price$$ is obviously independent of the trading happening on Delta Exchange and is sourced in real-time from leading spot exchanges.